GHSVS-de/plg_system_importfontsghsvs/README.md

 - Joomla's /media/ folder must be writable for PHP (Joomla) to add and fill folder /fontsghsvs/ on-the-fly.

 ## Work in progress!

+- Plugin works reliable on several Joomla pages for a longer time now.